TimMikeladze/typescript-react-package-starter/README.md

 # React Package Starter

 This is a simple and slightly opinionated starter kit for developing and publishing React packages.
-It comes with a several pre-configured tools, so you could spend focus on coding instead of writing package configuration for the nth time.
+It comes with a several pre-configured tools, so you could focus on coding instead of configuring a project for the nth time.

 ## Getting started